srinivaspu-kore/msgflo-koreflow/README.md

 * Coffee Script - Transpiler to convert to Javascript

 ### Project Structure
-'''
-|--graphs - Directory holds all the graphs and subgraphs related to koreflow engine
-|--components - Contains Noflo components used to create NoFlo Graphs (as Msgflo Participant)
-|--participants - Contains different Msgflo Participants that will be used to design various workflow
+graphs - Directory holds all the graphs and subgraphs related to koreflow engine components - Contains Noflo components used to create NoFlo Graphs (as Msgflo Participant) participants - Contains different Msgflo Participants that will be used to design various workflow
-|                usecases
+usecases
-|--src - Application Source Code
+src - Application Source Code
-|--index.js - Index file
+index.js - Index file
-|--package.json - Dependency management'''
+package.json - Dependency management'''

 ### Download git repo